 Now, there’s no doubt that Cora was an asshole here.
 However, I believe it would have been more interesting to leave out the part where she regrets her comments.
 Telling us Cora regrets her words removes any doubt that Cora is a good person.
 Yes, she said this awful thing, but don’t worry, you can still like her because she felt bad about it later!
 On the other hand, omitting it would have added dimension to Cora’s character and encouraged the reader to question her motivations.

-red herring or forgotten plot thread? the answer is… ::shrugs::
+Is it a red herring or a forgotten plot thread?
+The answer is… 🤷🏽

 The final criticism I have for Axiom’s End is the handful of forgotten plot threads apparent in the story.
 First, we never get closure on who is leaking information about Čefo’s group to Nils.
 Cora’s aunt, Luciana, is Nils’s sister, but she is adamant she’s not the leak.
 She and Cora fight about this, but it’s never definitive whether (a) Cora believes her or (b) Luciana is even telling the truth.
 Okay, so maybe that one’s kind of minor; perhaps we can overlook this.